ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 Before the volume fails back to the primary data center, it needs to stop being used at the remote site.
 A snapshot of any new or changed information is taken and replicated to the primary data center before it can be mounted again on the production site ESXi hosts.

-Refer to the [Replication](replication.html) information page for more details about how to configure replication.
+For more information about configuring replicas, see [Replication](replication.html).

-**Note**: Invalid data, whether corrupted, hacked, or infected will replicate according to the snapshot schedule and snapshot retention.
+>**Note** - Invalid data, whether corrupted, hacked, or infected replicate according to the snapshot schedule and snapshot retention.
 Using the smallest replication windows can provide for a better recovery point objective.
 However, it also can provide less time to react to the replication of invalid data.

-## Order {{site.data.keyword.filestorage_short}}
+## Ordering {{site.data.keyword.filestorage_short}}

 You can order and configure {{site.data.keyword.filestorage_short}} for a VMware ESXi 5 environment.
 Use the following information along with the Advanced Single-Site VMware Reference Architecture to set up one of these storage options in your VMware environment.

 {{site.data.keyword.filestorage_short}} can be ordered through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} by accessing the {{site.data.keyword.filestorage_short}} page through **Storage** > **{{site.data.keyword.filestorage_short}}**.